T4 Dissemination and Implementation Research in Health:

 dissemination and sustainability.

-Details will be finalized during the planning year, but emphasis will be
+Details are being finalized but emphasis will be

 D&I models (e.g., CFIR, Knowledge to Action, Diffusion Theory; PRECEDE